Professor of Economics and Behavioural Science

 "Do Women Ask?"

-Benjamin Artz, Amanda H. Goodall, and Andrew J. Oswald, September 2016
+Benjamin Artz, Amanda H. Goodall, and Andrew J. Oswald, forthcoming in Industrial Relations: A Journal of Economy and Society, 2018.

 "Evolution of Well-being and Happiness after Increases in the Consumption of Fruit and Vegetables"